 The deep reinforcement learning-based decision models learn rich decision knowledge through interactive trial-and-error experience in a simulated environment.
 This approach avoids learning overly aggressive or conservative negative decision behaviours exhibited by human drivers, and mitigates the dependence on human driver trajectory data, which is a limitation of supervised learning-based models.
 As a result, deep reinforcement learning-based models emerge as the primary research direction for lane-changing decision models.

-In recent years, several methods have been proposed to improve the performance of Deep Reinforcement Learning (DRL)-based lane-changing models.
 Based on the innovations and contributions of these methods, existing DRL-based lane-changing models can generally be classified into three types.

-The first category focuses on the input of the model, aiming to improve performance by designing the observation space or incorporating specific network structures at the input end.
-For example, introducing an attention mechanism at the input end\cite{chen2019attention, wang2021highway} or adding a Bird's Eye View (BEV) image with vector input\cite{wang2021highway} to improve the model's information extraction capabilities.
-More recently, there has been a method that uses observed adversarial research to improve the robustness of the lane-changing decision model\cite{he2022robust}.
+The first category focuses on improving performance by enhancing the input of the model, such as using attention mechanisms\cite{chen2019attention, wang2021highway} or adding Bird's Eye View (BEV) images with vector\cite{wang2021highway} input to boost information extraction capabilities.
+The second category improves performance by designing better reward functions.
+Recent approaches include incorporating global traffic flow\cite{wang2021harmonious} or risk terms\cite{li2022decision} into the reward function to make lane-changing models more harmonious and safer.

-The second category emphasises the reward function, using cleverly designed reward functions to improve performance.
-Recently, there have been innovative ways to introduce a global traffic flow\cite{wang2021harmonious} or risk term\cite{li2022decision} into the reward function to make the lane-changing model more harmonious and safer when changing lanes.
-Yuan et al.\cite{yuan2019multi} decomposed the traditional single reward function into three sub-rewards, simplifying the learning difficulty of the lane-changing task.